Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Here's the classic "same side" entry.
 This position begins with a classic bread-and-butter butterfly-guard sweep attempt, with you underhooking your partner's arm.
 As you go to turn the corner and hit the basic sweep, your partner shuts you down by basing in toward you.
 As this happens, you can leverage your partner's wrist up beside your head, using an "answering the phone" grip between your ear and shoulder in order to "hold" your partner's wrist in place.

 Meanwhile, the general concept is to apply pressure downward on their shoulder while you also apply outward pressure with your neck and head against their wrist, and then inward pressure with your forearm right above their elbow.

 Preventing the Escape

-Still a third option goes back to the original side, but relies on your partner to use good sweep prevention by posting.
+This third option goes back to the original side, but relies on your partner to use good sweep prevention by posting.
 When they post on the far side, this may make the initial side even easier to set up.
-As you go for the classic butterfly guard sweep, just stay out on your hip so that you can dig their arm out much easier.
+As you go for the classic butterfly-guard sweep, just stay out on your hip so that you can dig their arm out much easier.
 Finish the submission as before, troubleshooting as needed.